-- ▶ Suppose key follow-up items are recorded for all subjects in a cohort, in which a NCC study is planned. - ► Function ccwc() in package Epi can be used for risk-set sampling of controls. - Arguments:
+- ➤ Suppose key follow-up items are recorded for all subjects in a cohort, in which a NCC study is planned. - Function ccwc() in package Epi can be used for risk-set sampling of controls. - Arguments:

-Time of entry to follow-up entry: exit: Time of exit from follow-up origin: Origin of analysis time scale (e.g. time of birth) Number of controls to be selected for each case controls:
+entry : Time of entry to follow-up exit : Time of exit from follow-up fail: Status on exit (1 for case, 0 for censored)

+origin : Origin of analysis time scale (e.g. time of birth) controls : Number of controls to be selected for each case match: List of matching factors data: Cohort data frame containing input variables